alexxispn/alexxispn/README.md

   <br />

- Kompi is a platform designed to connect people looking to adopt pets within the Spanish national territory
+ Kompi is a platform designed to connect people looking to adopt pets within the Spanish national territory.

  Developed by the Karmic Koala team as a final project of the EOI Front-End Programming and Web Design Course.